- What is placement testing?

 - Register for placement testing

 All newly admitted students will take Rutgers University-Newark placement exam, prior to registering for their first semester.
-The placement exams is designed to provide information about students' individual skills in English and mathematics.
+The placement exams are designed to provide information about students' individual skills in English and mathematics.
 The computer-based ACCUPLACER placement exam results will be used to assign students in the courses appropriate to their level of preparation.
 In some cases, their appropriate level may be a developmental course or courses.

 Students accepted to the School of Arts & Sciences-Newark will choose their testing and registration dates using Enrollment Pathway (admissions.rutgers.edu/pathway).